Stochastic Oscillator Trading Analysis & Stochastic Oscillator Signals

 Divergence XAUUSD

-Stochastic is also used to look for divergences between this technical indicator & the price.
+Stochastic is also used to look for divergences between this technical indicator and the price.

 This is used to figure out potential market trend reversal signal setup.